- Health Care, Drugs & Insurance

 There is another possible benefit of aspirin which may be related to its ability to decrease inflammation.
 Aspirin may reduce the risk of some types of cancer, especially colorectal cancer.
 The picture is far from clear, however.
 In addition, as the video below points out, we shouldn’t expect aspirin to protect us from getting cancer if we perform activities known to promote the disease, such as smoking.

-It will be interesting to see if researchers discover how aspirin works to protect people from cancer (if in fact it does) and whether this protection results from its ability to reduce inflammation, as Cancer Research UK speculates.
+It will be interesting to see if researchers discover how aspirin works to protect people from cancer (if in fact it does) and whether this protection results from its ability to reduce inflammation, as has been speculated.
 There is evidence linking chronic inflammation to cancer development.
 It will also be interesting to discover why aspirin's action seems to depend on genetics.

 Aspirin May Help to Prevent Cancer